chocomint-727/project-microship/README.md

 -In addressing the problem above, we made another change to homepage.html.
 We added a subtitle describing what the website does: searches for Anime shows.

 -It previously had been possible for a user to get an anime from a NSFW genre when clicking on the random button.
 We have made it impossible for this to happen now in order to make this functionality more inclusive for younger users.
 These changes were made in flask_app.py and services.py.

+-One potentially small usability issue that existed was not knowing what page a user was on.
+To address this, the page that the user is on is now highlighted on the navigation bar and when you hover over one of the buttons, it expands and is highlighted.
+This change was made in global.css.

 ## Code Design Improvements [add lines of code where change was made.
 For example: line 35-38 etc.]
 [css files are also kind of a mess - maybe we can clean them up and add that as an additional improvement?]